Logitech G435 Lightspeed Review: Light as a Feather.

-The G435, Logitech’s latest product, holds a lot of potentials, especially given its low price.
+The G435, Logitech’s latest product, holds a lot of potential, especially given its low price.

-It’s a superlight headset made from recyclable plastics that Logitech has certified as carbon neutral.
+It’s a super light gaming headset made from recyclable plastics that Logitech has certified as carbon neutral, making it eco friendly.

 It’s also Logitech’s newest step into the affordable market, and it does it well, with a stylish design and good sound.

 With the G435 Logitech proves to us that they can make a pair of headphones that are comfortable, portable and sound good at a really valuable price.

 Let’s Start With Their Design and Comfort: